DarsheeeGamer/Python-Ollama/README.md

 **Parameters:**

 - `name (str)`: **Required**.
 The desired name for your new model.
-Choose a descriptive name that reflects the model's purpose.
+Choose a descriptive name that reflects the model's purpose (e.g., "my-code-generator", "summarizer", "chatbot").
 - `modelfile (str, optional)`: The contents of the Modelfile.
-If you are providing the file content, ensure it's a valid YAML-formatted Ollama Modelfile.
+If providing the file content, ensure it's a valid YAML-formatted Ollama Modelfile.
 - `path (str, optional)`: The file path to an existing Modelfile on your Ollama server.
 Make sure the path is correct and that the file is accessible to Ollama.
+- `stream (bool, optional)`: If `False`, the response will be returned as a single response object instead of a stream of objects.
+Defaults to `False`.
 - `**kwargs`: Additional parameters for model creation.
 Refer to the Ollama API documentation for a complete list and details.

 **Example Use Cases:**